AdaptiveCity/acp_ttn_manager/README.md

 3. `get_device_details(device_id, client)`: Return the device object corresponding to 'device_id' on the specified client application.
 Uses default client if no client specified.
 4. `register_device(device_settings)`: Register a device with the details provided in device_settings.
 If device is already present then update device settings.
 5. `delete_device(dev_id, client)`: Delete all devices whose dev_id are in 'dev_ids'.
 Uses default client if no client specified.
 Delete all devices if no dev_ids specified.
-6. `migrate_devices(dev_ids)`: Migrate a set of devices from a TTN application to the default application of the class.
-Migrate all devices if no dev_ids specified.
+6. `migrate_devices(self, from_app_id, dev_ids)`: Migrate a set of devices from a TTN application with the id "from_app_id" to the default application of the class.
+Migrate all devices if dev_ids is None

 See the `test.py` file for examples.